jb5k/way_of_stock/Buildr.md

     $ bundle exec buildr dev:checks

 This the pre-commit checks and opens the source code analysis reports in the browser for visual inspection.

+## SQL Server versus Postgres builds

+Several projects are capable of building either SQL Server compatible libraries or Postgres compatible libraries.
+Typically the libraries default to SQL Server compaibility and can be switched to Postgres compatibility by setting the environment variable `DB_TYPE` to `pg`.
+As the generated JPA artifacts are DB-specific, the project will need to be rebuilt, domgen re-run and the artifacts repackaged when you change the `DB_TYPE` variable. i.e

+Regenerate the domgen files:

+    $ DB_TYPE=pg bundle exec buildr clean domgen:all

+Rebuild the IntelliJ IDEA project files:

+    $ DB_TYPE=pg bundle exec buildr artifacts:sources idea

+Rebuild the project and install it in the local repository:

+    $ DB_TYPE=pg bundle exec buildr ci:setup install